majek/idea/site/024-ir/main.md

  - The **frontend**, parsing original language and spiting out LLVM Intermediate Representation (IR) code.
- - The **optimizer**, mangling one IR into optimized equivalent IR.
-This stage does all the usual optimizations like constant propagation, dead code removal and so on.
+ - The **optimiser**, mangling one IR into optimised equivalent IR.
+This stage does all the usual optimisations like constant propagation, dead code removal and so on.
- - The **backend**, taking IR and producing machine code optimized for a specific CPU.
+ - The **backend**, taking IR and producing machine code optimised for a specific CPU.

 The crucial part is IR.
 It's a common language that sits between the